samiralam04/samir-portfolio/README.md

 ## Description

 This portfolio is build using React JS, Styled-Components and react awesome reveal library.
-People can see the owners services, projects, clients ideas and also has a contact form for people to get in touch with.
+People can see the owners services, projects, clients ideas and also has a serverless  contact form for people to get in touch with.

 Developed By Samir Alam .